-3 Burned area can also refer to skin burns.
+&lt;sup>6 Burned area can also refer to skin burns.

 fire cci Ref.
-Fire cci_D1.: 1_URD_v6.0
+Fire_cci_D1.1_URD_v7.2

-Fire_cci Issue 6.0 Date 01/08/2019
+Fire_cci User Requirements Document Issue 7.2 Date 28/04/2021

-User Requirements Document Page 30
+Page 34

-The WoS survey pinpoints the increasing importance of burned information for climaterelated research and for various model applications over the last three decades (Figure 1c).
+The WoS survey pinpoints the increasing importance of burned information for climaterelated research and for various model applications over the last three decades (Figure 2d).
 Similarly, there is a strong increase in the number of publications addressing fire management issues and the link between burned area and emissions.
 The results largely agree with the detailed, full-text literature analysis conducted in 2011 by Mouillot et al. (2014) who showed that burned area products are predominantly used for atmospheric chemistry and for forest and fire management applications.

-Figure 1c shows that over the past two decades, there is a strong increase in the number of publications dealing with small fires, in particular agricultural fires, reflecting the increasing research interest in developing methods to better detect and quantify these fires and to assess their impact on carbon budgets and fire emissions.
+Topics such as small fires, in particular agricultural fires, are increasing, reflecting the research interest in developing methods to better detect and quantify these fires and to assess their impact on carbon budgets and fire emissions.
+Likewise, topics connected to health issues related to fires are also rising, showing the increased awareness of the effects of fire emissions on the population health.